Haystacker illustration

 Haystacker new project flow.

-Flow for creating a new Haystacker project from the sidebar.
+Flow for creating a new Haystacker project.

 Haystacker upload feedback.

-Feedback flow when uploading media into a Haystacker project.
+Feedback flow when uploading media.